psycopg/psycopg/docs/advanced/adapt.rst

 -----------------------------

-Psycopg doesn't provide adapters for the XML data type, because there are just too many ways of handling XML in Python.Creating a loader to parse the `PostgreSQL xml type`__ to `~xml.etree.ElementTree` is very simple, using the `psycopg.adapt.Loader` base class and implementing the `~psycopg.abc.Loader.load()` method:
+Psycopg doesn't provide adapters for the XML data type, because there are just too many ways of handling XML in Python.
+Creating a loader to parse the `PostgreSQL xml type`__ to `~xml.etree.ElementTree` is very simple, using the `psycopg.adapt.Loader` base class and implementing the `~psycopg.abc.Loader.load()` method: